 This section presents an overview of the three dances: server, broadcast and symmetric.
-Each dance is designed to be nonintrusive and to require no additional packets other than for regular NTP operations.
+Each dance is designed to be non intrusive and to require no additional packets other than for regular NTP operations.
 The NTP and Autokey protocols operate independently and simultaneously and use the same packets.
 When the preliminary dance exchanges are complete, subsequent packets are validated by the autokey sequence and thus considered proventic as well.
 Autokey assumes clients poll servers at a relatively low rate, such as once per minute or slower.
-In particular, it is assumed that a request sent at one poll opportunity will normally result in a response before the next poll opportunity; however the protocol is robust against a missed or duplicate response.
+In particular, it is assumed that a request sent at one poll opportunity will normally result in a response before the next poll opportunity.